How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 NHK World provides both Japanese TV, documentaries and radio programs, which you can catch live or as a recorded VOD.

 Because it’s meant for those abroad, a lot of the content actually features both Japanese and English audio.
-If you’re looking for a purely Japanese experience, then you can head over to the native version of the website.
+If you’re looking for a purely Japanese experience, you can head over to the native version of the website.

-There’s even a helpful “Learn Japanese” section that teaches the basics of the language!
+There’s even a helpful “Learn Japanese” section that teaches the basics of the language.

 You can also download NHK World for Android or iOS.